-SWMBH also makes sure that you have a say in how, and what, is provided to you throughout the time you are receiving services in ways that you can understand.
+SWMBH also makes sure that you have a say in how and what care is provided to you.
+We will help make sure you receive care in ways that you can understand.
 This includes people who are deaf and have a hard time hearing, those who are not able to read, and for those who do not use English as their primary language.

-At SWMBH we seek to fully support the recovery of each customer by providing the supports and services you need, mixed with your own choices to help you achieve your goals and desires.
-Your provider will work with you to use the natural supports (such as family and friends) around you, plus provide services in order to give you a new sense of hope and the power to exercise choice and control over your own life, regardless of cost or benefits coverage.
+At SWMBH we seek to fully support the recovery of each customer.
+We aim to provide the supports and services you need, to help you achieve your goals and desires.
+Your provider will work with you to use natural supports (such as family and friends) around you, plus provide services.
+We want to give you a new sense of hope and the power of choice and control over your own life.
+This is regardless of cost or benefits coverage.